Caste discrimination in the United States

-Caste discrimination in the United States is a form of discrimination based on the social hierarchy which is determined by a person's bi.
-Though the use of the term caste is more prevalent in South Asia and Bali, in the United States, Indian Americans also use the term caste.
+Caste discrimination in the United States is a form of discrimination based on the social hierarchy which is determined by a person's birth.
+Though the use of the term caste is more prevalent in South Asia and Bali, in the United States, South Asian Americans also use the term caste.

-Caste is not officially recognized by law in the United States, except in Seattle, Washington; on February 21, 2023, Seattle became the first U.S. jurisdiction to add caste to its list of categories protected against discrimination.
-In other places such as California, it is implicitly covered under anti-discrimination laws which name other categories that caste is a subset of.
-The existence of caste discrimination in the US tech sector was also acknowledged by a group of Dalit female engineers from Microsoft, Google, Apple and other tech companies.
-In 2021, the student body of California State University system passed a resolution against caste discrimination.
+Caste is not officially recognized by law in the United States, except in Seattle, Washington.
+On February 21, 2023, Seattle became the first U.S. jurisdiction to add caste to its list of categories protected against discrimination.
+In other places such as California, caste is implicitly covered as a subset of other categories under anti-discrimination laws.

 Overview

 History of caste in the United States

+The U.S. Naturalization Act of 1790 limited citizenship to "free white persons," forcing immigrants to determine their racial classification in federal courts.
+In 1910, the Asiatic Exclusion League argued that people of Asian origin should be denied citizenship through naturalization.
+The league described Hindu ancestry as "enslaved, effeminate, caste-ridden, and degraded" and Hindus as the "slaves of Creation."

+In 1913, A. K. Mozumdar, an immigrant from Bengal living in Washington State, applied for United States citizenship.
+Mozumdar argued that as a high-caste Hindu of what he described as Aryan descent, he shared racial origins with Europeans.
+His application was accepted, making him one of the earliest South Asian immigrants to obtain U.S. citizenship.

-In 1910, the Asiatic Exclusion League argued that Asian Indians should be denied citizenship through naturalization.
-The league described Hindu ancestry as "enslaved, effeminate, caste ridden, and degraded" and Hindus as the "slaves of Creation".^{page needed]} Such rhetoric formed the idea of the "Hindu invasion", an iteration of the "Yellow Peril."^{page needed]} In 1953, W. Norman Brown, founder of the Department of South Asian Studies at the University of Pennsylvania, wrote that "a large number of Americans...have a picture of India ... where everyone is a beggar and caste is more important than life".
+In 1953, W. Norman Brown, founder of the Department of South Asian Studies at the University of Pennsylvania, wrote that "a large number of Americans...have a picture of India as a land of meditating omphalopsychites, hypnotic swamis, naked ascetics, bejewelled princes of fabulous wealth and incomparable harems, gross superstition, bare-skinned, poverty-stricken, famine-ridden masses, where everyone is a beggar and caste is more important than life."